bmolnar91/workbook/module_web_with_python.md

 Technically speaking, HTTPS is not a separate protocol from HTTP.
 It is simply using **TLS/SSL encryption** over the HTTP protocol.
 HTTPS occurs based upon the transmission of **TLS/SSL certificates**, which verify that a particular provider is who they say they are.

 Does HTTPS use Asymmetric or Symmetric encryption?
-In short:
+The answer is:

-The best answer is that it does both.
+It does both.
 TLS uses **asymmetric encryption to first establish identity** of one or both parties.
 Secondly, it uses **asymmetric encryption to exchange a key to a _symmetric_ cipher**.
 So asymmetric is **only used during the initial setup of communication (TLS-SSL handshake)**.

 **Symmetric encryption** which is **used through the rest** is faster and more efficient with large amounts of data transfer.
 The keys are smaller which is generally why it's faster, but it's algorithm is also easier to process.